Frequently Asked Questions regarding Mortgages

 Scan through the list below or search for a question similar to the one you have.
 If you don’t understand a term, check the Glossary.
 If you can’t find the answer you’re seeking on this Frequently Asked Questions regarding mortgages page, call Zachery and his his Team at 828-242-4780 or send him your question.
 He’ll get an answer back to you.

 Is now a good time to buy a house?

+One of the most popular frequently asked questions regarding mortgages.
 The answer to this question constantly changes.
 It’s based not just on the market and location, but also on your unique situation.
 Before you decide if you’re ready to buy a house, ask yourself these questions:

 • Have you saved money toward a down payment?